Kevin De Bruyne: 2024–25 season

+The club, including manager Pep Guardiola, told De Bruyne that they would not offer him a contract extension since they wanted to transition to younger players, and as De Bruyne was older and had missed a considerable number of games since his peak.
 On 4 April 2025, De Bruyne announced that he would leave Manchester City upon the expiration of his contract at the end of the 2024–25 season.
 On 17 May, De Bruyne had the opportunity to win his 20th and final trophy with Manchester City, but the club's campaign in the FA Cup ended in defeat in the final, which City lost 1–0 to Crystal Palace.
 In his final home game three days later, "King Kev" was extensively honored, including with a temporary mural.

 With 16 major trophies, the 33-year-old De Bruyne left Manchester City as one of the most decorated players in the club's history.

 Napoli

 On 12 June 2025, Serie A club Napoli announced the signing of De Bruyne on a free transfer.
 On 23 August, he netted his first goal on his league debut in a 2–0 away win over Sassuolo.
 On 13 September, he scored again during a 3–1 away win over Fiorentina.
+A month later, on 25 October, he sustained a hamstring injury after scoring a penalty in a 3–1 win over Inter Milan.
+He made his return to action as a substitute in a 2–1 victory over Torino on 6 March 2026.